sorbet/sorbet/website/docs/error-reference.md

 hierarchy of a codebase in order to check that a variable is a valid instance of a type.

-It is possible to silence this error, but it should be done with **utmost caution**, as Sorbet will fail in strange ways and make far less accurate predictions about a codebase.
-To silence this error, use `T.unsafe`:
+It is possible to silence this error with `T.unsafe`, but it should be done with **utmost caution**, as Sorbet will not consider the include and provide a less accurate analysis:

 ```ruby
 module A; end